- The Republic of Armenia

 - Area » 29,743 sq km (11,484 sq miles)

-- A landlocked country with Turkey to the west, Georgia to the north, and Azerbaijan to the east.
+- A landlocked country, a sovereign state in the Caucasus, bordering Türkiye to the west, Georgia to the north, Iran to the south, and Azerbaijan to the east.

 - E-visa from Armenia’s Ministry of Foreign Affairs